Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Choose NSCC

-• During this one-year program as an NSCC student you will learn about your strengths and how to make choices about your life.
-This could include goals for work, learning, where you live and being a part of your community.
+• During this one-year program as an NSCC student you will learn more about your strengths, increase your skills and learn how to make choices about your life - this could include goals for work, learning, where you live and being a part of your community.

 Other info